melby-md/melby-md.github.io/content/blog/mod11.md

 on my notebook with an AMD Ryzen 5 5500U @ 4.0GHz.

  - Iterative: ~118 million checksums per second
- - SSE2: ~226 million checksums per second
+ - SSE2: ~237 million checksums per second
- - SSSE3: ~237 million checksums per second.
+ - SSSE3: ~239 million checksums per second.

-In the end, the SSSE3 version got a 100% speed improvement over the iterative version.
+In the end, the SSSE3 is only marginally faster than the SSE2 version and is a little bit over 100% faster than the iterative version.

 If you know how to further optimize the code shown or use a different aproach (SWAR, other architeture, etc) let me know!